 My Observations:

-This is the same machine as the Creatista Plus however with these differences:
+This is the same machine as the Creatista Plus but with these differences:

-What would prompt me to chuck the extra cash at this machine would be the water spout situation, if I were going to be making most Americano, or what Nespresso call Long Black.
+What would prompt me to chuck the extra cash at this machine would be the water spout situation, if I were going to be making a lot of Americano, or what Nespresso call Long Black.
 The Pro has a dedicated hot water spout, and a one touch long black button.

-This indicates that the water being delivered into your cup is always fresh hot water, as it doesn’t share the channel with coffee.
-This isn’t that much of a big deal in fact, however the one touch long black button will be a big deal for anyone who is mainly going to be downing long black / Americano.
+This means that the water being delivered into your cup is always fresh hot water, as it doesn’t share the channel with coffee.
+This isn’t that much of a big deal really, but the one touch long black button will be a big deal for anyone who is mainly going to be drinking long black / Americano.

 It also has a nice big 2L water tank, which is handy as it means re-filling the tank less.